 Applying for parental leave

-Your application for parental leave must be submitted to your manager in writing at least two months before the intended starting date of your leave.
+Your application for parental leave must be submitted to your manager in writing at least two months before the intended starting date of your leave (click here for the application form).
 The application must contain the following information:

 - The period of the leave;